 Once problem gamblers lose everything at their disposal, they may start looking for other ways to get money for their gambling habits.
 They start borrowing money from family, friends or from financial institutions and, in the most serious instances, commit crimes to get money to play.

 Note: Money is strongly related to gambling, but when addiction takes over, it’s not necessarily the main reason why people gamble.
 A person might think they are gambling to win money, but in many cases it only serves to enable them to gamble for longer periods of time.
 It gives them the resources they need to "fuel" their gambling addiction.
+We go deeper into this in our article which discusses why gambling is so addictive.

 Another aspect of life that might suffer from problematic gambling habits, is time.
 As gambling addiction develops, it starts taking up more and more time, which eventually eats into other daily activities.
 If gambling takes up a growing amount of your time, this can be considered one of the symptoms of an unhealthy relationship with it.